Subbuteo Tribute Website.

 These seem rushed into production around 1977 because early versions don't even have "Subbuteo" written on the bases.
 I guess they successfully filled their primary demand meeting role - for instance zombies were the first teams to be sold in Greece.
 But while the zombie is a nicely balanced figure and the peg bases is a good idea, looks-wise, they are definitely a step backwards from Charles Stadden's delightful heavyweight design.

 Certainly the Italian punters were very unhappy with this new figure (I'm not saying anyone else was delighted either!).
 Anyway, Edilio Parodi decided he could make his own heavyweight figures.
 But I guess his bases were coming from England, and the new ones would be designed for peg fittings.
-So Parodi produced a hybrid figure - a Stadden style footballer on a peg.
+So Parodi produced a hybrid figure - a Stadden style heavyweight footballer on a peg.
 Problem solved.
 Well almost.
-Parodi had his hybrids produced by a Portuguese factory, and the results were not fantastic.
+Parodi had his hybrids produced by a Portuguese factory (Juao Ruano), and the results were not fantastic.
 The casting was poorer than the proper Subbuteo figures, and the figure ended up with either a big head or a little one, both of which look fairly comic.
-See the International Team Production page for more details on Portuguese teams.
+See the International Team Production page for more details on Portuguese production, which can use these figures, but their teams are usually in a poor lightweight casting.
 Of course, the arrival of the lightweight a year or two later made these figures obsolete in any event.

 A heavyweight figure on a peg (502 Roma 1980 version - see below)

-A key example of this new figure in action is in the 1980 Italian catalogue.
-This has a "nuovo squadre 1980" page which features the handpainted new British lightweights of that year (323-329), plus teams 501-504 and 506-509 in the hybrid figure thus:
+A good example of this new figure in action is the 1980 Italian catalogue.
+This has a "nuovo squadre 1980" page which features the hand-painted new British lightweights of that year (323-329) plus teams 501-504 and 506-509 in the hybrid figure as shown here.

 These teams appear in the British catalogue from 1981.
 There are a couple of important points here.
 First up, references 505 and 510, which are missing from the British catalogues, are not shown here either.
 So were they in an earlier Italian catalogue, or were they not produced?
 Also, while the colours are not too good on my picture, one kit is clearly different than the British version.
 502 is Roma 2nd in 1981, but here it is "Roma Nuova".
 A mainly red team, rather than the white one of later years.

-The hybrid figure also coincides with the other big Parodi contribution to the Subbuteo back catalogue - the C100s teams.
-These were special hand-painted teams with extra trim and badges, sold in colourful boxes.
+As I've suggested above, the hybrid figure also appears in the other big Parodi contribution to the Subbuteo back catalogue - the C100s teams.
+These were special hand-painted teams with extra trim and badges, sold in colourful boxes (see below).

 C100s: The Italian Specials.